rackerlabs/technical-blog/content/blog/2022/2022-06-28-migrate-data-from-mdf-file-to-ndf-file-in-same-file-group/index.md

 ---
 ### Introduction

-This blog discusses the various steps that can be taken to migrate data from an mdf file to an ndf file in the same file group.
+This blog discusses the various steps that can be taken to migrate data from an mdf file to an ndf file within the same file group.

 <!--more-->